zalando/skipper/readme.md

 ### Kubernetes Ingress

-Skipper can be used to run as an Ingress listener in combination with a controller, e.g. https://github.com/zalando-incubator/kube-ingress-aws-controller.
+Skipper can be used to run as an Ingress implementation in combination with a controller, e.g. https://github.com/zalando-incubator/kube-ingress-aws-controller.
 A production example,
 https://github.com/zalando-incubator/kubernetes-on-aws/blob/dev/cluster/manifests/skipper/daemonset.yaml,